swutw/cpex_cv_forecasting/README.md

  - NOTE: it assumes you are operating in bash

 -------------------------------------------
-# Steps for manually creating the LaTeX template
+# Steps for manually downloading the figures

 These should be run from the main directory.